Route Tips

 Phoenix Trail is gravel and / or hard earth and

-in my experience presents few problems for a bike with anything
+in my experience, even after wet weather, presents few problems for a bike with anything other than the

 start at Thame can be difficult to find.
-If you want to go into
+The last waypoint note covers this.

 Zooming Out